To Date:

 Excerpt from his essay, “As a member of Concerns of Police Survivors, I help families and friends of officers killed in the Line of Duty cope and deal their loss.
 I am also proud of overcoming the personal hardship of losing my Dad at a young age.
 My counselor from church has helped me grieve by reminding me of the big picture.
 My time can be better spent on helping others and bettering myself than staying in the past.
 What happened to my Dad will help me in my career by encouraging me to seek a, I am passionate about, and by always reminding me to keep good morals.”

-Paul accomplished his dream through counseling and support to system to talk about thoughts and feelings and look ahead to earn his degree.
-He graduated with a bachelor’s degree and majored Forest Wildlife Law Enforcement in August.
-He is ready to serve and protect our resources.
+Paul accomplished his dream through counseling and support system to talk about thoughts and feelings and look ahead to earn his degree.
+He graduated with a bachelor’s degree and majored in Forest Wildlife Law Enforcement.

 Congrats Daniel!